Background pattern

 Consult your doctor or pharmacist before starting to take Doneka.

-Be extra careful with Doneka:
+Be especially careful with Doneka:

-• If you have a narrowing of the aorta (aortic stenosis), the renal arteries (renal artery stenosis), or the heart valves (mitral valve stenosis), or an increase in the thickness of the heart muscle (hypertrophic cardiomyopathy).
+• If you have a narrowing of the aorta (aortic stenosis), of the renal arteries (renal artery stenosis), or of the heart valves (mitral valve stenosis), or an increase in the thickness of the heart muscle (hypertrophic cardiomyopathy).

 • If you have a kidney function disorder or if you are on dialysis.

-• If you have liver insufficiency.
+• If you have liver failure.

 • If you have diabetes.